Professor’s Ocean 101 Welcome Message

 Here’s how this fully asynchronous online course works:

-1) Course Online Access: You access this course through Canvas at the following URL: https://okta.miracosta.edu/
+1) You access this course through Canvas at the following URL: https://okta.miracosta.edu/

-2) Professor’s Role: The instructor (that’s me!) is the course content presenter and facilitator, discussion leader, and learning outcome assessor.
-I am here to make sure that you can access all the course content, that you understand how to successfully complete all the course activities, help you with any learning issues you might experience, and finally, grade your assignments and tests.
+2) The instructor (that is me!) is primarily a course content presenter and facilitator, discussion leader, and learning outcome assessor – I’m here to make sure that you are able to access all the course content, that you understand how to successfully complete all the course activities, and finally, grade your assignments and tests.
 You and I primarily communicate via discussion board, Zoom, and email me using the “Inbox” link found on the main Dashboard Canvas page.
 You can also reach me at my personal website email address at oceanprof@seascisurf.com

-5) Ocean 101 Canvas Course Layout: Navigating through our Canvas course site is somewhat simple.
+5) Navigating through our Canvas course site is somewhat simple.
 When you log into our Canvas course, you’ll notice that there is a menu on the left side of the course page, where all components of the course are listed.
 This menu has several linked categories that include the following: “Home”; "Announcements”; "Assignments"; “Discussion"; "Quizzes; and “Grades”.

-Here are some details for each Canvas menu item:
+Here are some details for each menu item:

 a) The “Home” link is where you will find all the various course components listed/expanded to view.
 The “Home” page also has important logistical documents and information, such as my instructor welcome message and video links, and the course syllabus and schedule.
 Other useful items are also there and include assignment and test-taking tips, plagiarism info, a link to my personal educational website, and Canvas help links.